giordi91/giordi91.github.io/content/post/spirvFloat3.md

 This is the end of the run in this rabbit hole, it was quite interesting and I am getting quite the linking to SPIR-V the more I deal with it!Thank so much to Matthäus for enduring my questions!
 Give him a follow since he often contributes to very interesting conversations.
 When it comes to my project, for the time being I am using vec4 and moving on to other stuff.
-I do plan at one point to do a nice pass on the geometry where I start using meshoptimizer compressing the data and so on, that might be a good time to revisit the topic.
+I do plan at one point to do a nice pass on the geometry where I start using {{<target-blank "meshoptimizer" "https://github.com/zeux/meshoptimizer">}} compressing the data and so on, that might be a good time to revisit the topic.

 If you liked this blog post share it around and follow on twitter! @MGDev91.